tobixen/thrash-protect/README.md

 Donations
 ---------

 Donations are not expected - but as long as this is a one-man hobby project it's non-problematic to receive donations.
-Use bitcoin address 12jZRp4MVNySnQ9ypEP746G84jYmJATTVs eventually.
+Use bitcoin address 12jZRp4MVNySnQ9ypEP746G84jYmJATTVs or http://tobixen.tip.me eventually.
+Specific feature requests will probably be released faster if the maintainer is bribed ;-)